Kamil-IT/alarm-api/README.md

 # Authentication
 [Example use](https://github.com/Kamil-IT/clock-api/blob/master/src/test/java/com/clock/clockapi/controller/AuthController.http)

-Request to get JWT token should by to ```/api/auth``` and have JSON body witch username and password.
+Request to get JWT token should by to ```/api/auth``` and have JSON body with username and password.
 Token is valid 30 minutes.

 If you havent got accout you should send request to ```/api/newaccount``` witch JSON body witch username and password and email.